Frequently Asked Questions About Spousal Support in Temecula, CA

 Is spousal support taxable?

-Unlike child support, which is not taxable income to the recipient and is not deductible as income to the person obligated to pay child support, spousal support is taxable income to the recipient and tax deductible to the person obligated to pay spousal support.
-There are two general conditions to the rule that spousal support is tax deductible to the person obligated to pay.
-First, there must be a valid court order requiring the payment of alimony.
-Second, the person must actually pay the spousal support amount.
-The Internal Revenue Code spells out these rules in more detail.
+Unlike child support, which is not taxable income to the recipient and is not deductible as income to the person obligated to pay child support, spousal support may be taxable income to the recipient and tax deductible to the person obligated to pay spousal support for state tax purposes.
+Spousal support is no longer tax deductible for federal tax purposes.

 Can I obtain spousal support on an emergency basis?